zlbhc4/Homework-4/stingrays.md

 # Stingray Facts
 Stingrays are aquatic fish, that are made of only cartilage.
-Their flat bodies make it easy to hover the ocean flooe.
+Their flat bodies make it easy to hover the ocean floor.
 They are related closely to sharks, and are known to be dangerous because of the barb on their tails.
 ---
 ## Key Characteristics